joeyhachem/Twitter-Sentiment-Analysis/README.md

 # Frontend:
  Using React: https://reactjs.org/

  Using CanvasJS for Donut chart: https://canvasjs.com/

+ Using Tailwind for styling: https://tailwindcss.com/

 # Media